 This configuration has already been discussed in Section 5.1.2.
 This layout and the one in c) where the pupil of the telescope is projected on the input fibre end are widely used in many professional observatories.

 In this layout, the image of the star is projected on the input fibre end by using a relatively large lens placed before the viewing system (pinhole, relay lens and camera/eyepiece).
 A commercial focal reducer lens for Schmidt-Cassegrains may be an option.
 There are a number of commercial reducers but a popular one is the F/6.3.
 This lens is usually adapted to F/10 telescopes.
-The exit beam is then F/6.3.
+The exit beam is then F/6.3 (magnification = 0.63x).
 The image quality (mainly driven by chromatic and spherical aberrations) is good enough to couple most of the flux into the fibre.
 The coupling efficiency depends mainly of the fibre diameter, plate scale of the telescope and seeing variations (go to this link to compute the amount of flux launched into a fibre or a slit given by these parameters).
 As previously discussed ( see Conclusions in Chapter 4.
 Characterisation of optical fibres), a fibre working at F/6.3 is not advisable because it still shows a high focal ratio degradation.

 g) A beam splitter and a mirror-pinhole